Ister: Linear Transformer for Efficient Multivariate Time Series Forecasting: Introduction

+Recent Transformer-based models have significantly advanced MTSF through self-attention mechanisms that capture long-range dependencies~\cite{informer}.
+State-of-the-art approaches like iTransformer~\cite{iTransformer} and TimeXer~\cite{TimeXer} leverage self-attention to model multivariate correlations, underscoring the necessity of cross-channel information transfer.
+However, they face significant scalability challenges when processing high-dimensional sequences due to the quadratic computational complexity of self-attention.
+At the same time, accurately identifying the correlation patterns among multivariate input sequences is inherently challenging.
+As illustrated in Fig. \ref{fig:heatmap}, the attention heat map learned by iTransformer on two well-known datasets~\cite{autoformer} displays a \textit{sparse stripe}, suggesting that only a few channels are strongly correlated with the target.
+In real-world scenarios with numerous channels, many contain substantial noise or lack meaningful semantic content.
+Processing all channels via full self-attention is computationally prohibitive and introduces irrelevant information that degrades forecasting performance.
+Thus, efficiently capturing channel-wise dependencies is paramount for building effective MTSF models.

+To tackle the above mentioned problem, we propose a new Transformer-based model with linear complexity named \textbf{I}nverted \textbf{s}easonal-\textbf{t}rend decomposition Transform\textbf{er} (\textit{Ister}).
+Particularly, \textit{Ister} firstly decomposes the time series into seasonal and trend components, apply inverted-embedding on time points and output the variable tokens for each dimension.
+Secondly, \textit{Ister} replaces the multi-head self attention module with \textit{Dot-attention} to reduce computation complexity and uses Transformer encoder to forecast the seasonal component.
+Above all, \textit{Ister} effectively models multivariate correlations while maintaining variable independence.
+To evaluate the performance of \textit{Ister}, we conduct comprehensive simulations on different datasets.
+The results show that \textit{Ister} achieves state-of-the-art performance on real-world benchmarks and outperforms existing Transformer-based forecasters on long-term forecasting.

-To sum up, the main contributions of this work include: \begin{itemize} \item Based on the bottleneck of current Transformer-based models, We propose \textit{Ister}, a Transformer model that efficiently identifies critical components for prediction and helps users identify globally-important components for the prediction problem. \item We propose \textit{Dot-attention}, which employs integrated representation, replacing matrix multiplication with element-wise multiplication in self-attention, reducing computational complexity from quadratic to linear. \item We conduct extensive experiments on predicting long multivariate sequences on several real-world benchmarks, and prove that \textit{Ister} outperforms previous methods, achieves state-of-the-art across all of them. \end{itemize}
+To sum up, the main contributions of this work include: \begin{itemize} \item We propose \textit{Ister}, a novel linear Transformer model that efficiently models multivariate correlations for MSTF. \item We propose \textit{Dot-attention}, which replaces matrix multiplication with element-wise multiplication in self-attention, reducing computational complexity from quadratic to linear. \item We conduct extensive experiments on predicting long multivariate sequences on several real-world benchmarks, and prove that \textit{Ister} outperforms previous methods and achieves state-of-the-art performance. \end{itemize}